acoppes/acoppes/site/_drafts/test-draft.markdown

 The idea here is take advantage of the systems processing logic and iterate on the minimum set of entities.
 Most ECS solutions consider this and have some kind of cache to improve performance for that case but even if they don't, this approach is more ECS friendly and reduces data from components.

 How to decide what approach to follow? it depends, in my case I normally use the first one since it is super easy and the transition to the second (maybe after some time the code is stable).

+I use a tag component `DisabledComponent` for entities I don't want to be processed.
+Since it is core to my engine I have to consider not having that component when iterating over entities in almost every system.

 # Command Components